 - Fall: Metal.
-This is when nature will let go of what is not needed, as seen in the falling leaves from the trees.
-The soil is enriched with the compost from the dead leaves so it can prepare for the next cycle of growth in the spring.
+This is when nature releases what is no longer needed.
+Leaves fall from the trees.
+The compost from dead leaves enriches the soil so it can prepare for the next cycle of growth in the spring.

 - Winter: Water.
 This is a time of rest.
 Animals hibernate, the days are shorter, and nature gets still and goes within to build up reserves.